-Despite all of those benefits, more than half of very small businesses worldwide don’t have a website.
+Despite all of those benefits, only 42% of Canadian small businesses have a website.
 And that’s a shame, because the ROI of having a website can be massive.

 Hi!
 I’m Andy McIlwain.
 I’ve spent the last decade helping small businesses with the web.
 I’ve worked in-house, in agencies, as a freelancer and as a tutor.
 These days, I’m proud to be working at GoDaddy, where we have the privilege of helping millions of businesses worldwide learn how to launch a website.

 Through all of these experiences, the biggest challenge that I see people facing, again and again, is the struggle to just get started.
 As a close friend once told me, “I don’t know what I don’t know.”
 They know their business, but their business isn’t building websites.

 So in this Mompreneurs Mastery Module, I’m sharing everything that I know.
 I’m not saying that this is the best approach, but it is the approach that I’ve developed over the last 10 years.
 It’s worked for me, and hopefully it’ll work for you, too.

 How to launch a website in 7 steps